theRealYoshi/hiphy-app/README.md

 # Hiphy

-[Hiphy][hiphy] - A SF/ Bay Area themed gif viewer and sharer.
+[Hiphy][hiphy] - Search for San Francisco / Bay Area themed gifs and share.

 [hiphy]: https://hiphy-app.herokuapp.com/

 ## Minimum Viable Product

-Hiphy is a web application inspired by [giphy.com][giphy] built using Ruby on Rails and React.js.
+Hiphy is a web application inspired by [giphy.com][giphy] built on Ruby on Rails and React.js.
 Hiphy allows users to:

 [giphy]: http://www.giphy.com/

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-- [ ] Create an account
+- [x] Create an account
-- [ ] Log in / Log out
+- [x] Log in / Log out
-- [ ] Upload gifs
+- [x] Upload gifs
-- [ ] Tag gifs with multiple tags and search gifs by tag
+- [x] Tag gifs with multiple tags and search gifs by tag
-- [ ] Share, tag gifs on the show page
+- [x] Share, tag gifs
-- [ ] Organize gifs within Collections
+- [x] Organize gifs within Albums
-- [ ] View on hover gifs on the index page
+- [x] View on hover gifs on the main page
 - [ ] Share through gifs on facebook messenger

 ## Design Docs